itdxer/neupy/_sources/2016/12/17/hyperparameter_optimization_for_neural_networks.txt

         algo=tpe,

         # Maximum number of iterations.
 Basically it trains at
-        # most 200 networks before choose the best one.
+        # most 200 networks before selecting the best one.
         max_evals=200,
     )